Highlights

 Day 2: Drive to Belfast, Visit Titanic Belfast & Cave Hill

-Today you'll drive to Belfast, the capital of Northern Ireland and part of the United Kingdom (so switch those euros for pounds).
+Today you'll set out on the 103-mile (166 km) drive north to Belfast, the capital of Northern Ireland and part of the United Kingdom (so switch those euros for pounds).
 Belfast has shaken off the political unrest of its past to emerge as a dynamic and creative modern city, where sleek architecture sits neatly beside its stately Victorian buildings.
-Once you settle into your accommodation, take the rest of the day to explore at your own pace.
+The drive will take you just over two hours, and after settling into your accommodation, you'll have the rest of the day free to explore at your own pace.

 Day 4: Discover the Inishowen Peninsula

-Today you'll make the drive from Ballycastle to Inishowen, a peninsula in the northern part of County Donegal.
+Today you'll drive just under two hours to Inishowen, located 70 miles (113 km) west of Ballycastle on a peninsula in the northern part of County Donegal.
 At the entrance of the peninsula, pause to see the impressive Grianan of Aileach, a hillfort atop the 801-foot (244 m) Greenan Mountain.
-It's said to have been built in 1700 BCE, and served as the high kingdom of Ailech's royal seat for half a millennium.
+It's said to have been built in 1700 BCE and served as the high kingdom of Ailech's royal seat for half a millennium.
 The sunrise views are especially breathtaking.

 Consider taking the Inishowen Scenic Drive (also known as the Inishowen 100), a 100-mile (160 km) circular route that loops around the windswept peninsula, with beauty spots and attractions along the way.
 Most people aim for Malin Head, the country's most northerly point.
 Nearby is the Old Bushmills Distillery—Ireland's oldest whiskey distillery (lucky for you if you're the passenger!).
 Then, make your way to Buncrana, a shorefront town and the biggest settlement on the peninsula, where you'll stay for the night.